Film Set Decorator

 I would be most grateful if you could tell me about your studio: what does it contain(cameras, books, decorations) and what is the atmosphere in a studio of a film set decorator?

-Asked by Stefana about 10 years ago
+Asked by Stefana over 10 years ago

 These are the most important items I use for my job which sometimes travel with me